About Justin D. Miller

 About My Art

 Justin’s first paintings were of landscapes and architecture, inspired from Dutch Renaissance painters and contemporary European surrealists.
-He loved the high level the detail and fantasy elements in their paintings.
-After several years he transitioned to pop surrealism and lowbrow art, which incorporates contemporary themes and subject matter, often with a humorous or playful attitude.
+He particularly liked the level the detail and fantastic elements present in their paintings.
+After several years he transitioned to pop surrealism and incorporated elements of lowbrow art, which features contemporary themes and subject matter, often with a humorous or playful attitude.
+Justin originally used oil paint, but has used acrylic more often since 2014.

-Justin’s current work is an acrylic series called Cold Light.
-The title and subject matter were inspired by the frigid Midwestern winters of Chicago, and places and pictures that linger in Justin's memories that hint of isolation or the mysterious, such as vast old European buildings or ruins, and windswept, cloudy landscapes in far away lands he once visited.
+Justin started Cold Light in 2017, which are all framed acrylic paintings.
+The title and subject matter are inspired by the frigid Midwestern winters of Chicago, and places and pictures that linger in Justin's memories that hint of isolation or the mysterious, such as vast old European buildings or ruins, and windswept, cloudy landscapes in far away lands he once visited.
 The colors are primarily earth-tone and muted.
 The setting is filled with old and ruined architecture, wild animals, clouds and fog, and a society living in an age of decline.
-The people are inspired from photos of the Victorian and Industrial ages, Justin believes their styles and clothing match the intended atmosphere of Cold Light.
+The people are inspired from photos of the Victorian and Industrial ages, their styles and clothing match the atmosphere of Cold Light.